mutant-city/k8s_study/Objects/Pods/annotated-spec-file.md

         memory: "128Mi"
         cpu: "500m"

-  backOffLimit: 4  # how many times the job will attempt to run if it fails(apply only to jobs?)
   restartPolicy: OnFailure # automatically restarted if it fails but if completes then won't be restarted
   restartPolicy: Never  # will never be restarted